WeiqiPeng0/FFU.TrackR/README.md

  - ui.R: the user interface
  - server.R: the backend file

+Notice:
+ - Only numeric columns shall be selected for plotting
+ - All statistics are by default calculted on filtered data
+ - The input treatment names won't display unless the input string, if splitted by semicolons, matches current number of treatments.

 For questions (or suggestions and improvements), please contact us bcroker@ucsd.edu or wep012@ucsd.edu.
 This is a work in progress, so we welcome your feedback!